 AWCRC volunteers and students have the chance to study a variety of wildlife groups available on the farm and in the local area.
 There are various projects that are upcoming that you can get involved in.

 Teaching & Community

 All research assistants will receive full training for each activity prior to commencing any data collection.
-Data collection often involves travelling to other farms in the area from our base at Campfornis.
+Data collection can involve travelling to other farms in the area from our base at Campfornis.
 If you have a full driving license and are happy to help with driving the project vehicle, please let us know in your application.
-All assistants are required to help with Earthwatch teams if they occur during your stay with us.
-You may also be asked to help train new research assistants on their arrival.

 Workdays can sometimes start with leaving before sunrise and coming back after sunset, but more often the days are split into morning and afternoon shifts.
-However, with only one project vehicle, all our assistants need to coordinate and may sometimes have to wait for a pick up.
+However, with only two project vehicles, all our assistants need to coordinate and may sometimes have to wait for a pick up.
 Each assistant’s schedule will vary from week to week and will be different to other assistant schedules.
-We do not have set days off, but rather work on timelines such as 2 days on and 1 day off, or taking half days instead of full days off.
-This will depend on what research is taking place when you join us.
+We do not have set days off but will depend on what research is taking place when you join us.